blackcatten/Hassl-v/README.md

 The website is for all users who want to experience the fine history of this historic little village of Hasslöv as a first time visitor.

 - I want to show the user why Hasslöv is so unique in many different ways.
-- I want to show the incredible history of this small village that stretches back to the Bronze Age.
+- I want to show southern Sweden from its best side.
-- I want the user's experience of the page to be interesting for those interested in history.
+- I want the user's experience of the page to be interesting for those interested in natural life.
-- I want the users who visit the site to be able to gain insight and think again to marvel at the awesomeness of historical objects.
 - I want that if a user comes to the page, the user should be able to navigate to the homepage, gallery and contact.
 - I want the user to be able to see via the website that there are various activities in Hasslöv.